qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 npm start load-csv-file
 ```

-The expected output is a list of airports and related info based on the headers in the CSV file.
+The expected output is a list of airport entries based on the headers in the CSV file.

 !!!Tip
     Take a look at the [code](https://github.com/qlik-oss/core-data-loading/blob/master/index.js)